Picayune1/Read/README.md

 If you are having trouble installing Unreal Engine watch this guide here : https://www.youtube.com/watch?v=ODxm8iuOVak

+### If your just reading the codebase, and not running the full code,
+Unzip the codebase and open the file, then double click the Unreal engine project file.
+Now click the content drawer to find all the files.
+The files we made changes to or created are :
+- FirstPerson/Blueprints/BP_FirstPersonCharacter : Contains code for the first person pov, how it interacts with items.
+Changes made, Crated funcion looking.
+- View_fish/Items/Item_1 : A grabbable fish item that has code on how the user interacts with it and what it should do if interacted with.
+Created by us
+- View_fish/UI/Display_help : Widget code.
+Created by us
+- View_fish/UI/Inspection : Widget for first person POV.
+Created by us
+- View_fish/UI/InspectionVR : Widget for VR POV.
+Created by us
+- VRTemplate/Blueprints/VRPawn : Contains code controlling the VR pov as well as actions and functions.
+Changes made, Created funcitons are looking, toggleinspect, areacheck, stopinsepct

+For the UI widgets look at the top right and click Graph to view the blueprint

+### If you are running and compilig the full version, follow the steps below
 If you are having trouble isntalling steam watch this guide here : https://www.youtube.com/watch?v=zkETI3ITNHc

 Make sure your Meta Quest VR headset is already setup before beginning